Literature: The Nightmare Room

 - Accidental Truth: At the end of "Full Moon Halloween".

-- Black Dude Dies First: The episodes "School Spirit" and "Full Moon Halloween" feature the same cast of characters and during both of them, the character of Freddie Goal suffers some type of horrible fate:
+- Black Dude Dies First: The episodes "School Spirit" and "Full Moon Halloween" feature the same cast of characters and in both of them, the character of Freddie Goal suffers some type of horrible fate.

 - "School Spirit": He's the first person to be taken by the ghost.